dodiameer/VideogameReviews/reviews/project-cars-2.md

 - Accessible gamepad handling & wide-ranging wheel support
 - Class-leading Esport capabilities incl.
 Online Championships

-## Opinion
+## Opinion:

-A **great** racing simulator with a great selection of cars (180+) and tracks to suit any taste, however playing without a wheel can cause some issues if you aren't too experienced.
-The game needs some experience in sim-racing but even a beginner will get the hang of it (Although you need to be patient and handle some rage).
+A **great** racing simulator with a great selection of cars and tracks to suit any taste. *However,* playing without a wheel can cause *some* issues if you aren't too experienced.
+The game **needs** some experience in sim-racing but a beginner can get the hang of it, although you need to be patient and handle some rage.

+Pros:

+- Realistic simulation.
+- Large selection of cars and tracks.
+- High customizability for setups.
+- Dynamic weather.

+Cons:

+- Wheel not required but will be needed.
+- **NOT** for beginners to the genre.
+- Car default setup mostly sucks and needs a lot of tuning.
+- Career mode feels lacking.